 status.
 No physical links resources planning in advance.

+RFC 8231 “Path Computation Element Communication Protocol (PCEP) Extensions for Stateful PCE” [RFC8231] defines stateful PCE by specifying a set of extensions for PCEP.
+It does this to

-enable stateful control of paths such as MPLS-TE LSPs between and
+enable stateful control of paths, such as MPLS-TE LSPs, between and

 across PCEP sessions in compliance with [RFC4657].